 |Interviews and focus groups with people who gamble||Among the 10,054 participants who completed Phase I of the online survey, 5,018 reported using one self-control strategy at least sometimes.
 Among these respondents 56 people (27 males and 29 females) participated in nine focus groups and five individual interviews in Montreal (in French), Calgary and Toronto (in English).
 Each participant reported gambling more than once in the month before the survey was administered.||Flores-Pajot, M.-C., Atif, S., Dufour, M., Brunelle, N., Currie, S. R., Hodgins, D. C., Nadeau, L., & Young, M. M. (2021).
 Gambling self-control strategies: A qualitative analysis.
 International Journal of Environmental Research and Public Health, 18(2), Article 586.|

 |Literature review and meta-analysis of special risk populations and contextual factors associated with risk of problem gambling||A systematic search of the published and grey literature was conducted to identify all population prevalence surveys conducted world-wide until March 2019.
 In total, 255 studies were identified, of which 181 contained information about problem gambling correlates useful for analyses.|

-Of the 181 studies that detected a significant positive relationship between a correlate and problem gambling, 104 contained information sufficient to meta-analyze and calculate an odds ratio, reflecting the size of the bivariate relationship between the correlate and problem gambling.
+Of those, 104 contained information sufficient to meta-analyze and calculate an odds ratio, reflecting the size of the bivariate relationship between the correlate and problem gambling.